richard-to/ud-dend/dwh-project/README.md

 ### Staging Table: staging_events

-This table contains log data loaded from S3.
+- This table contains log data loaded from S3.
+- A sortkey has been added to `page` since we will need to filter by that column to populate the users, time, and songplays table
+- For now, we will use 'auto' distribution, though I think it would be good to partition by the `ts` column.
+The reason I didn't was because the `ts` column doesn't match the format of the other keys, which means the data wouldn't be collocated correctly.

 #### Schema